sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 ### Mac OS X 10.7+ required

-To avoid sending incompatible app to users on Mac OS 10.6 or older, add to your appcast `<item>`:
+To avoid sending incompatible app to users on Mac OS X 10.6 or older, add to your appcast `<item>`:

     <sparkle:minimumSystemVersion>10.7</sparkle:minimumSystemVersion>